ansible-collections/community.sops/README.md

         file: path/to/sops-encrypted-file.sops.yaml
         name: variable_to_store_contents_in

-  - name: Load variables from file as proper variables into global namespace community.sops.load_vars:
+  - name: Load variables from file into global namespace, and evaluate Jinja2 expressions community.sops.load_vars:
         file: path/to/sops-encrypted-file-with-jinja2-expressions.sops.yaml
         # The following allows to use Jinja2 expressions in the encrypted file!
-        # They are evaluated when the corresponding variable is used.
-This allows
+        # They are evaluated right now, i.e. not later like when loaded with include_vars.
-        # expressions to reference other variables defined in the same file, and
-        # also variables/facts only defined later.
-        static: false
+        expressions: evaluate-on-load
 ```

 ### encrypt_sops module